 Qualified to test Marijuana and Marijuana Products, including MIPs, in compliance with M.G.L. c.
 94C, § 34; M.G.L c.
 94G, § 15; 935 CMR 500.000; and 935 CMR 501.000: Medical Use of Marijuana; and Commission protocol(s).

-Individual Order means a delineated amount of Marijuana or Marijuana Products to be delivered by a Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement to an individual Consumer and not to exceed the individual possession amount limits as determined by statute.
+Individual Order means a delineated amount of Marijuana or Marijuana Products to be delivered by a Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement to an individual Consumer and not to exceed the individual possession amount limits as determined by statute.

+Informed Consent means the consent obtained by a Research Licensee from potential participants in a research project that explains to potential participants the risks and potential benefits of a study, and the rights and responsibilities of the parties involved.

+Informed Consent Form means the document provided to potential participants in a research project that explains to potential participants the risks and potential benefits of a study, and the rights and responsibilities of the parties involved.

 Institutional Caregiver means an employee of a hospice program, long-term care facility, or hospital providing care to a Registered Qualifying Patient on the Premises of a long-term care facility, hospital or through a hospice program.

+Institutional Review Board means a specifically constituted administrative body established or designated by a Marijuana Research Facility to review and oversee the design and methods of a research project and, where human or animal subject are a component of the research, to protect the rights and welfare of persons or animals recruited to participate in research.

 Known Allergen means milk, egg, fish, crustacean shellfish, tree nuts, wheat, peanuts, and soybeans, or such other allergen identified by the Commission.